 Might be time to walk all that off!
 We’ll suggest the Fountain City Park with its Lake or “Duck Pond” depending on who you ask.
 A haven to ducks and geese, this spot is the heart of the neighborhood.
 There’s a paved greenway path that winds around the park along with an expansive playground for the littles.
 Next to the park is the Fountain City Art Center.
 They have several exhibits throughout the year that are about a month and a half in duration, so you can expect to see new artworks frequently.
 You’ll notice a historic marker for Fort Adair as referenced above across from the art center in front of Fountain City United Methodist Church.
 For some additional park options, visit Adair Park, which has butterfly gardens, a small duck pond, and a paved 1.1-mile greenway loop.
 Tommy Schumpert Park is an expansive Knox County Park not too far off Broadway.
 This park features several fields, an 18-hole disc golf course, and a paved loop that circles an incredible dog park and connects to the Sterchi Hills Greenway.
 Lastly, for a small golf course (complete with original barn and silo on the hills of an old farm) and a bit of natural terrain, enjoy the par 3 golf course and the non-paved 1.4-mile loop at Beverly Park.

-Before you get dinner, be sure to make a quick stop at Rita’s Bakery.
-Insider tip: get the thumbprint cookies.
-They always have a great selection, but if you’re around during Gameday you’ll be impressed with the confectionary dedication to our beloved Vols.
 Dinner time!
 You’ve got more decisions.
 For classic Italian American, you have to go to The Original Louis’ Drive In Restaurant.
 Litton’s is another great choice, and their dessert and bakery case is sure to get you into some delicious trouble.
-If you missed BBQ at lunch, you’ve got another chance with Sweet P’s.
+If you missed BBQ at lunch, you’ve got another chance with Sweet P’s (under construction at time of this posting).
 Insider tip: get the sampler so you can truly have it all!

 We hope we inspired you to visit the Fountain City neighborhood!
-Check out Knoxville’s other neighborhoods here.
+Check out Knoxville’s other neighborhoods.